Ak-AlphaData/SQL-Projects/Walmart Sales Data Analysis/README.md

 Uncover different customer segments, purchasing trends, and the profitability of each segment.

 ## Approach Used
+- 1. **Data Wrangling and Management Steps:**
-- 1. - **Data Wrangling**: The first step involved inspecting the data to detect NULL and missing values, ensuring a clean dataset for analysis.
+  - **Data Inspection:** Inspected the dataset to identify NULL and missing values for a clean analysis.
-  - **Database Management**: Built a database and created tables.
+  - **Database Management:** Built a database and created tables with appropriate data types.
-  - **Data Insertion**: Inserted the data while setting fields to NOT NULL to filter out any null values.
+  - **Data Insertion:** Inserted the cleaned data into the database, ensuring all fields were set to NOT NULL.
 - 2. **Feature Engineering:** This will help use generate some new columns from existing ones.
-> 1. Add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
+   1. Add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
 This will help answer the question on which part of the day most sales are made.
-> 2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
+   2. Add a new column named `day_name` that contains the extracted days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri).
 This will help answer the question on which week of the day each branch is busiest.
-> 3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
+   3. Add a new column named `month_name` that contains the extracted months of the year on which the given transaction took place (Jan, Feb, Mar).
 Help determine which month of the year has the most sales and profit.
 - 3. **Exploratory Data Analysis (EDA)**: Conducted to address the project’s key questions.

 ## Technologies Used